-The quintessential Maine white clapboard saltbox house.We went searching all over for them, and this 18th century one is perfection.
+The quintessential Maine white clapboard saltbox.We went searching all over for them, and here is an 18th century example.
 Pure, simple and unapologetic.

 Lobster traps and fishing boats in the small coastal village of Cape Porpoise.

-A white clapboard Neogothic (?) style church in lovely Bath.
+A white clapboard Neogothic (?) style church in charming Bath.

 Of course we went to lobster shacks!
-Enjoying our lobster rolls on a picnic table.
+Enjoying our lobster rolls on a picnic table - utterly delicious!!

 I would love to live in East Boothbay.
-This was our favorite village, and below is this amazing 18th century saltbox with stables across the street.
+This was our favorite village, and below is this amazing 18th century saltbox with stables across the road.